WalkerMills/CryptoBot/README.md

 Algorithmic cryptocurrency trading platform

-## Dependencies
+## Installation

 CryptoBot depends on some C++ libraries/tools (installed through your OS package manager) and some Python modules (installed through pip, the Python package manager); also requires Make >= 3.8.
 Servers require additional dependencies, but the settings for the Django project handle connections to the remote server(s) from development machines, so they don't need to be installed on all clients.
-On Arch Linux,
+To install on Arch Linux,

 ```
 $ git clone git@github.com:WalkerMills/CryptoBot.git cryptobot